TedShao/ecs150project3/REPORT.md

 ## TPS Struct
 In the TPS struct (tpsNode) we have a pointer to a Page and a reference counter.
-The pointer to the page is allocated in the create function and in the write function when referece counter is greater than one.
+The pointer to the page is allocated in the create function and in the write function when the reference counter is greater than one.

     struct tpsNode{
     pthread_t TID;//tid using TPS